Menopause is when a woman stops having periods. It is a natural part of ageing.

 - your periods have stopped for a year or more before age 45

 Your GP can usually confirm if you're menopausal based on your symptoms.
-If you are under 45, they may take a blood test to check your hormone levels.
+They may suggest a blood test to check your hormone levels.

 HRT and other treatment